CDC drops quarantine recommendation in new COVID-19 guidance

 (WFSB) - The Centers for Disease Control and Prevention announced new COVID-19 guidance Thursday afternoon.

-The CDC dropped its recommendation for quarantine after coming into contact with someone who tested positive for COVID-19.
+Most notably, the CDC dropped its recommendation for quarantine after coming into contact with someone who tested positive for the virus.

-The agency now recommends if you were exposed to COVID-19, you should wear a high-quality mask for 10 days instead of quarantining.
-This is regardless of vaccination status.
+The agency recommended that if a person was exposed to COVID-19, that person should wear a high-quality mask for 10 days instead of quarantining.
+That would be regardless of vaccination status.

-You should monitor for symptoms and get tested for COVID 5 days after exposure, said the CDC.
+People should monitor for symptoms and get tested for COVID five days after exposure, the CDC said.

+It also said the nation should move away from quarantines and social distancing and instead focus on reducing severe disease from COVID-19.

+The agency no longer recommended staying at least 6 feet away from other people to risk exposure.

 Previous guidance on exposure to COVID-19 depended on vaccination status.

-Those who were not up to date on COVID vaccinations were recommended to quarantine for at least 5 full days and get tested at least 5 days after contact, even if you did not develop symptoms.
-Those who were up to date on COVID vaccinations were not asked to quarantine, but still recommended to get tested at least 5 days after contact.

-If you test positive, you’re asked to follow the CDC’s guidance on isolation.
+If a person tests positive, that person is asked to follow the CDC’s guidance on isolation.
+That guidance remained unchanged.

-“Recommending that if you test positive for COVID-19, you stay home for at least 5 days and isolate from others in your home.
-You are likely most infectious during these first 5 days,” said the CDC.
+“Recommending that if you test positive for COVID-19, you stay home for at least five days and isolate from others in your home.
+You are likely most infectious during these first five days,” the CDC said.
 “Wear a high-quality mask when you must be around others at home and in public.”

-- If after 5 days you are fever-free for 24 hours without the use of medication, and your symptoms are improving, or you never had symptoms, you may end isolation after day 5.
+- If after five days you are fever-free for 24 hours without the use of medication, and your symptoms are improving, or you never had symptoms, you may end isolation after day five.

 - Regardless of when you end isolation, avoid being around people who are more likely to get very sick from COVID-19 until at least day 11.